franglow/flashcards/README.md

 ## License and Contributing

 This project is licensed under MIT.
-The original course material and specification is from [Udacity.com](https://eu.udacity.com/course/react-nanodegree--nd019).
+Original course material and specification from [Udacity.com](https://eu.udacity.com/course/react-nanodegree--nd019).

 ## Authors